AI4Bharat/indicnlp_catalog/README.md

 _Add a small, informative description of the dataset and provide links to any paper/article/site documenting the resource.
 Mention your name too.
 We would like to acknowlege your contribution to building this catalog in the [CONTRIBUTORS](CONTRIBUTORS.md) list._

-## Featured Resources :+1:
+## Featured Resources :+1 _(75th Indian Independence Day Special)_:

 - [Universal Language Contribution API (ULCA)](https://bhashini.gov.in/ulca): ULCA is a standard API and open scalable data platform (supporting various types of datasets) for Indian language datasets and models.
-ULCA is part for the [Bhasini mission](https://bhashini.gov.in).
-- :new:[BLOOM](https://huggingface.co/bigscience/bloom): GPT3 like multilingual transformer-decoder language model (includes major Indic languages.
-- :new:[AI4Bharat Naamapadam](https://huggingface.co/datasets/ai4bharat/naamapadam): NER dataset for 11 Indic languages.
-- :new:[L3Cube-MahaNER](https://github.com/l3cube-pune/MarathiNLP/tree/main/L3Cube-MahaNER): The first major gold standard named entity recognition dataset in Marathi consisting of 25,000 sentences in Marathi language.
-Described in [this paper](http://www.lrec-conf.org/proceedings/lrec2022/workshops/WILDRE6/pdf/2022.wildre6-1.6.pdf).
+ULCA is part of the [Bhasini mission](https://bhashini.gov.in).
+You can upload, discover models, datasets and benchmarks here.
+This is one repository we really need and hope to see this evolving into a standard, large-scale platform for resource discovery and dissemination.
+- We are seeing the rise of large-scale datasets across many tasks like IndicCorp (text corpus/9 billion tokens), Samanantar (parallel corpus/50 million sentence pairs), Naamapadam (named entity/5.7 million sentences), HiNER (named entity/100k sentences), Aksharantar (transliteration/26 million pairs) , _etc_.
+These are being built using either large-scale mining of web-resource or large human annotation efforts or both.
+- As we aim higher, the datasets and models are achieving higher language coverage.
+While earlier datasets would be available for only a handful of Indian languages, then for 10-12 languages - we are now reaching the next frontier where we are creating resources like Aksharantar (transliteration/21 languages), FLORES-200 (translation/27 languages), IndoWordnet (wordnet/18 languages) spanning almost all languages listed in the Indian constitution and more.
+Datasets and models spanning a large number of languages.
+- Particularly, we are seeing datasets getting created for extremely low-resourced languages or languages not yet covered in any dataset like Bodo, Kangri, Khasi, _etc_.
+- From a handful of institutes who pioneered the development of NLP in India, we now have an increasing number of institutes/interest groups and passionate volunteers like AI4Bharat, KMI Linguistics, L3Cube, iNLTK, IIT Patna, etc. who are contributing to building resources for Indian languages.

 ## Browse the entire catalog...